 India has a well-developed tax structure with clearly demarcated authority between Central and State Governments and local bodies.
-Central Government levies NOTES taxes on income (except tax on agricultural income, which the State Governments can levy), customs duties, central excise and service tax.
+Central Government levies Role of Central Bank and Fiscal System taxes on income (except tax on agricultural income, which the State Governments can levy), customs duties, central excise and service tax.
 Value Added Tax (VAT), stamp duty, state excise, land revenue and profession tax are levied by the State Governments.
 Local bodies are empowered to levy tax on properties, octroi and for utilities like water supply, drainage etc.